-The EU Regulation governing CO2 emissions from passenger cars (443/2009/EC) and the EU Regulation governing light commercial vehicles of up to 3.5 tonnes (510/2011/EU), in effect since April 2009 and June 2011 respectively, set the specific emission limits for all new passenger car and light commercial vehicle models and the fleet targets calculated from the individual vehicle data of brands and groups in the 28 EU member states for the period up to 2019.
-They are an important component of European climate protection regulations and therefore form the key regulatory framework for product design and marketing by all vehicle manufacturers operating in the European markets.
+The specific emission limits for all new passenger car and light commercial vehicle models and the fleet targets calculated from the individual vehicle data for brands and groups in the 28 EU member states for the period up to 2019 are set out in the EU Regulation governing CO2 emissions from passenger cars (443/2009/EC) and the EU Regulation governing light commercial vehicles of up to 3.5 tonnes (510/2011/EU), in effect since April 2009 and June 2011 respectively.
+The regulations are an important component of European climate protection legislation and therefore form the key regulatory framework for product design and marketing by all vehicle manufacturers operating in the European markets.

-From 2012 onwards, the average CO2 emissions of European manufacturers’ new passenger car fleets may not exceed the figure of 130 g CO2/km.
-Compliance with this requirement is being introduced in stages: 75% of the fleet had to meet this requirement in 2013, 80% must meet it in 2014 and the entire fleet in 2015.
-A further significant reduction in European passenger car fleet emissions to 95 g CO2/km from 2020 onwards has also been resolved.
+From 2012 onwards, the average CO2 emissions of manufacturers’ new European passenger car fleets may not exceed the figure of 130 g CO2/km.
+Compliance with this requirement is being introduced in stages: 80% of cars had to meet this requirement in 2014 and the entire fleet must meet it in 2015.
+The EU Regulation adopted in 2014 (333/2014/EU) states that, from 2021 onwards, the emissions of European passenger car fleets may be just 95 g CO2/km.

 The EU’s CO2 regulation for light commercial vehicles requires limits to be met from 2014 onwards, with targets being phased in over the period to 2017: the average CO2 emissions of new registrations in Europe may not exceed the figure of 175 g CO2/km, a target required to be met by 70% of the fleet in 2014.
-The long-term target has also been set, subject to the European Commission’s current review: for the period after 2020, the limit is to be set at 147 g CO2/km.
-Like the CO2 regulation for passenger cars, the regulation provides for derogations from the targets, for example by offering relief for eco-innovations.
+From 2020 onwards, the limit under the EU Regulation adopted in 2014 (253/2014/EU) is 147 g CO2/km.
+Like the regulations for passenger cars, the CO2 regulations for light commercial vehicles provide for exceptions to be made, for example by offering relief for technical innovations in the vehicle.

-At the same time, CO2 or fuel consumption regulations are also being developed or introduced outside Europe – in Japan, China, South Korea, India, Brazil, Mexico and Australia, for example.
-In the USA, a new consumption regulation will impose uniform fuel consumption and greenhouse gas rules in all states of the USA for the period from 2017 to 2025.
-The law was signed by the US president in mid-2012.
+At the same time, regulations governing fleet fuel consumption are being developed or introduced outside the EU28 as well – in Switzerland, Japan, Taiwan, South Korea, India, Brazil, Mexico, Canada and Saudi Arabia, for example.
+The existing regulations in China for the period 2012–2015 (“Phase III”) governing consumption with a target of 6.9 liters/100 km by 2015, will progress to “Phase IV”, with a fleet target of 5.0 liters/100 km by 2020 for the period 2016–2020.
+Due to the extension of greenhouse gas legislation in the USA, uniform fuel consumption and greenhouse gas rules will continue to apply in all states of the USA in the period from 2017 to 2025.
+The law was signed by the US President back in mid-2012.

-The increase in CO2 and consumption regulations mean that the latest mobility technologies are required in all key markets worldwide.
-Electrified and pure-play electric drives will also gain more and more ground.
+The increase in CO2 and consumption regulations means that it is necessary to use the latest mobility technologies in all key markets worldwide.
+Electrified and pure-play electric drives will also become increasingly common.

 The Volkswagen Group closely coordinates technology and product planning with its brands so as to avoid breaches of emission limits, which would entail severe sanctions.
 In principle, the EU legislation permits some flexibility.
 For example: